Oracle NoSQL Database: Oracle RESTful Services

 Oracle NoSQL Database supports Oracle REST Data Services (ORDS).
-This allows customers to build a REST-based application that can access data in either Oracle Database or Oracle NoSQL Database.
+This allows customers to build a REST-based application that can access data in either Oracle Database or OND.

+GeoJSON

+Supports spatial queries on RFC7946 compliant GeoJSON data.
+Spatial functions and indexing for GeoJSON data are supported.

 Apache Hadoop

 KVAvroInputFormat and KVInputFormat classes are available to read data from OND natively into Hadoop MapReduce jobs.
 One use for this class is to read NoSQL database records into Oracle Loader for Hadoop.